-U.S. demands Russia explain ex-Marine's detention on spy charges
+U.S. demands Russia explain ex-Marine's detention on spying charges

 BorgWarner, a Michigan-based automotive parts supplier, said Whelan is the “company’s director, global security.
 He is responsible for overseeing security at our facilities in Auburn Hills, Michigan, and at other company locations around the world.”

 Daniel Hoffman, a former CIA Moscow station chief, said it was “possible, even likely” that Russian President Vladimir Putin had ordered Whelan’s arrest to set up an exchange for Maria Butina, a Russian citizen who pleaded guilty on Dec.
-13 to acting as an agent tasked with influencing U.S. conservative groups.
+13 to acting as an agent to influence conservative groups in the United States.

 Russia says Butina was forced to make a false confession about being a Russian agent.

-Putin told U.S. President Donald Trump in a letter on Sunday that Moscow was ready for dialogue on a “wide-ranging agenda,” the Kremlin said following a series of failed attempts to hold a new summit.
+Putin told U.S. President Donald Trump in a letter on Sunday that Moscow was ready for dialogue on a “wide-ranging agenda,” the Kremlin said, following a series of attempts to schedule a second summit between the leaders.

 At the end of November, Trump canceled a planned meeting with Putin on the sidelines of a G20 summit in Argentina, citing tensions about Russian forces opening fire on Ukrainian navy boats and then seizing them.

-Trump’s relations with Putin have been under a microscope as a result of U.S. Special Counsel Robert Mueller’s investigation into alleged Russian meddling in the 2016 U.S. presidential election and possible collusion with the Trump campaign.

-Moscow has denied intervening in the election.
+Trump’s relations with Putin have been under a microscope because of U.S. Special Counsel Robert Mueller’s investigation into suspected Russian meddling in the 2016 U.S. election and possible collusion with the Trump campaign.
+Moscow has denied interfering in the election.
 Trump has said there was no collusion and characterized Mueller’s probe as a witch hunt.

 Russia’s relations with the United States plummeted when Moscow annexed the Crimean peninsula from Ukraine in 2014.
-Washington and Western allies have imposed a broad range of sanctions on Russian officials, companies and banks.
+Washington and Western allies imposed sanctions on Russian officials, companies and banks.

-(The story corrects first paragraph to reflect demand for retired Marine’s return is conditioned on Russia’s explanation; also corrects Update 3.)

-Additional reporting by Vladimir Soldatkin in Moscow and Barbara Goldberg in New York; Editing by Jonathan Oatis
+Reporting by Mary Milliken in Brasilia and Gabrielle Tétrault-Farber in Moscow; Additional reporting by Vladimir Soldatkin in Moscow, Barbara Goldberg in New York and Lesley Wroughton in Washington; Editing by Jonathan Oatis and Grant McCool